ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - you don't have to be an expert in [Natural Language Processing](http://en.wikipedia.org/wiki/Natural_language_processing) but understanding basic concepts and some experience with analyzing unstructured data will give you a serious advantage.
 If you're familiar with terms like [tokenization](http://en.wikipedia.org/wiki/Tokenization_%28lexical_analysis%29), [n-gram](http://en.wikipedia.org/wiki/N-gram) or [Markov chain](http://en.wikipedia.org/wiki/Markov_chain) you're good to go.

 ## Use of Unix command-line tools
-- most operations involving identifying 'unique' words or n-grams, and counting them, can take hours in R and just a few seconds/minuts in Unix/Linux.
+- most operations involving identifying 'unique' words or n-grams, and counting them, can take hours in R and just a few seconds/minuts using Unix/Linux pipes.
 - if you work on a Windows machine, keep in mind that you can use Git Bash for Unix/Linux command-line tools.
 - using Linux/Unix does not mean you have to give up the ideals of reproducible research: the R function system() allows you to call OS commands; if you have a Windows machine, you can solve this problem by using cloud services such as Domino which accept Linux/Unix commands.